How to invest during retirement to protect your pension pot

 How to invest your pension tax-free lump sum or your pension income to improve your finances in retirement.

 Should you invest during your retirement?
-If you have a pension pot (rather than a final salary workplace pension) then you’ll have been an investor all your working life – even if you weren’t aware of it.
+If you have a pension pot (rather than a final salary workplace pension), then you’ll have been an investor all your working life – even if you weren’t aware of it.

 The investments in your pension fund will have built up over time to provide you with an income when you retire.

 Well, depending on how you choose to take your pension, you may continue to be an investor via your pension fund.
-Or you might choose to invest some of your pension income for a rainy day.

 Here you can find out more about investing in retirement.